 By the way…

 We NEVER pour old paint down a drain, either to septic tanks or city water.
 It’s just wrong.
-There is an easier way, but the best way is to use it!
-This paint hardener turns unwanted liquid paint into a solid that the landfill will accept….and keep the nasty chemicals out of our drinking water.
+There is an easier way, but the best way is to use it! turns unwanted liquid paint into a solid that the landfill will accept….and keep the nasty chemicals out of our drinking water.
 If you want to go the slow way, just open the lid and leave covered with a rag in a warm area.
 It will take some weeks to dry up.

 Also, your town will probably give you a ticket if they find liquid paint in your garbage or recyclables.